 5.6The number, timing and length of meetings, and the agendas are to be determined in accordance with the annual plan.

-5.7A detailed agenda, together with supporting documentation, must be circulated, in advance of each meeting, to the members of the Board and other invitees.
+5.7A detailed agenda, together with supporting documentation, must be circulated, in advance of each meetings to the members of the Board and other invitees.

 5.8Board members must be fully prepared for Board meetings to be able to provide appropriate and constructive input on matters for discussion.